bcyphers/DP2_test/README.md

 This is some code to test our DP2 schemes. datacenter.py has the main code for the virtual datacenter, and machine.py has the code for the virtual machine and physical machine simulation classes.
 To try it, run 'python test.py' and watch
-\- it creates a single user with 20 randomly-generated VMs and adds them randomly to the network, then runs to completion.
-Eventually we can add our solution logic to that and compare results.
+\- it fills the data center with 200 randomly-generated VMs, then adds 10 users with 20 VMs each to the network and lets them run to completion.
+Our solution is a WIP in the real\_test and server.py files.

 ### Outline of datacenter properties:
- - machines has 1152 Machine objects indexed by ID
+ - machines has 288 Machine objects indexed by ID - 1/4th the actual number.
- - VMs stores all VirtualMachine objects which have been added to the data center indexed by ID as well
+ - VMs stores all VirtualMachine objects which have been added to the data center indexed by ip address
- - users stores the amount of time each user of the system has racked up, indexed by an integer user ID
+ - users stores some statistics about user time and completion, indexed by an integer user ID
  - agg\_links stores all the links from group routers to aggregate routers.
    This is a dictionary, indexed by tuples of (group\_id, aggregate\_id) which represent links, and pointing to lists of (VM1, VM2) connections active on the